What is Webflow AEO? How to get cited by AI search engines

 Why Webflow is a strong foundation for AEO

-Webflow gives you a strong starting point for AEO, but it is not a shortcut.
-One of its biggest advantages is that a lot of the technical basics are already in good shape.
-You get cleaner HTML, control over metadata, automatic sitemaps, and solid hosting without having to patch everything together through plugins or custom workarounds.
-That matters because AI tools, just like search engines, tend to work better with sites that are structured cleanly and easy to read.
+Webflow gives you a strong starting point.
+Clean HTML output, control over metadata, automatic sitemaps, and solid hosting without patching together plugins - these matter because AI tools, like search engines, work better with sites that are structurally clean and easy to read.

 But Webflow alone will not make a site visible in AI search.
-You still need to make deliberate choices about how pages are built, how content is organized, and how information is presented.
-The platform gives you flexibility, especially through the CMS, but that flexibility only helps if you use it well.
-You still need a clear structure, repeatable content patterns, and pages that make important information easy to find and easy to extract.
+You still need deliberate choices about how pages are built and how information is presented.
+The platform gives you flexibility through the CMS, but that only helps if you use it consistently.
+The real advantage is that Webflow removes a lot of technical friction - which makes it easier to implement AEO improvements quickly and keep things consistent at scale.

 What Webflow already does well